Muar River: Course

 The Muar River is an excellent example of a meander in the last 12 miles of its length before entering the sea.

+Basin extent

+From the source to its mouth, including tributaries, the Muar River basin covers the states of Negeri Sembilan (Kuala Pilah, Jempol and Tampin Districts), Pahang (Bera District), Malacca (Jasin District) and Johor (Segamat, Tangkak and Muar Districts).

+Bridges

 The river is bridged by two bridges in Muar town.
 The old bridge, Sultan Ismail Bridge, was built in 1967 to replace the ferry service.
 An auxiliary bridge, the Muar Second Bridge, was completed in 2005, connecting Parit Bunga on the Tangkak side with the eastern outskirts of Muar town.
 Further upstream, there are many minor bridges along the river in Pagoh, Segamat and Negeri Sembilan.

 Attractions along the river

 One of the attractions of the Muar River is Taman Tanjung Emas, the Muar town's recreational park, which is located at the estuary of the Muar River.
 It is outlined by a picturesque esplanade overlooking the scenic river.
 Oyster catchers can be seen daily at low tide collecting oysters for making o-chien at the local food stalls.
 The park also houses a nine-hole golf course, which is much visited during the weekends.
 Tanjung Emas is also houses the main jetty of Muar River Cruise, where tourists will embark a trip along the river on a passenger boat.
 The river cruise operates every weekend, school and public holidays, except Wednesdays.